laterlink/laterlink.github.io/README.md

 ![link to response sheet](https://github.com/laterlink/laterlink.github.io/blob/main/Images/linktosheet.png)

 ### Step 8
 This will be the sheet where you can view your links.
-Get a share link to this sheet and go back to  (https://laterlink.github.io)[https://laterlink.github.io].
+Get a share link to this sheet and go back to  [https://laterlink.github.io](https://laterlink.github.io).
 Pull down the `Config` dropdown and paste this share link into the `Set link to sheet` option.

 ### You're all set!

-Return to (https://laterlink.github.io)[https://laterlink.github.io] anytime you want to save a cool link for later, or to click the `Your links` link to see your links.
+Return to [https://laterlink.github.io](https://laterlink.github.io) anytime you want to save a cool link for later, or to click the `Your links` link to see your links.

 ## And remember...

 ...nothing is stored on any server.
-The links you pasted are only stored in the local storage associated with your browser.
+Links are stored in your Google Sheet and the links you pasted above are only stored in the local storage associated with your browser.